Sothynasath/Instagram-engagement-analysis/README.md

 ## Next Steps
 - Add time-series engagement trend analysis to monitor performance over time
 - Build churn-risk proxy based on declining engagement and flag content where enagagment drop is at a high risk
 - Expand analysis to user-level data if available for a deeper analysis

+## Executive Summary
+From the data, carousel posts stand out as the most efficient format for generating meaningful engagement relative to impressions.
+Reels, on the other hand, are great for visibility but don’t always maintain deeper interaction, which shows that high reach doesn’t automatically mean strong audience connection.
+A balanced content strategy should therefore combine high-reach formats with high-depth formats to optimize both visibility and interaction quality.